Krnov–Głuchołazy railway: History

 MSCB was nationalised on 1 January 1895.
 The new owner and operator was the Imperial Royal Austrian State Railways.
-There were three pair of trains between Jägerndorf–Olmütz and Mährisch Schönberg.
-These train connections are available between Ziegenhals and Freiwaldau or Hannsdorf today as well.
+There were three pair of trains between Krnov–Olomouc and Šumperk.
+These train connections are available between Ziegenhals and Frývaldov/Freiwaldau (from 1947 Jeseník) or Hanušovice today as well.

 After World War I line was transferred from Austria to Czechoslovakia and the line was operated by Czechoslovak State Railways (ČSD).

 After Nazi Germany annexed Sudetenland, the line was transferred to German Reich Railway.
 On the timetables of those times it was shown as line 151 between Brieg–Neisse–Jägerndorf–Schönbrunn-Witkowitz.

 After World War II operating of the line was divided between ČSD and Polish State Railways (PKP).
-There are corridor rails between the two countries which connect Krnov-Jesenik with the Polish territories.
+There are corridor rails between the two countries which connect Krnov–Jeseník with the Polish territories.
 As all trains had to stop in Głuchołazy to change its locomotive.
 And there was no passenger traffic here up to 2006.

-As Czechoslovakia was dissolved on 1 January 1993, all vehicles and the line were transferred to the new Czech Railways (ČD).
+As Czechoslovakia was dissolved on 1 January 1993, all vehicles and the line were transferred to the new České dráhy (ČD).

-There is mainly only passenger transport to Jesenik.
-There are express trains on the line in every four hours between Ostrava-Svinov–Jesenik.
-There is only local transport from Krnov to Jindřichov ve Slezsku.
+There is mainly only passenger transport to Jeseník.
+There are express trains on the line in every four hours between Ostrava-Svinov–Jeseník.
+There is only local transport from Krnov to Jindřichov.
 Transit traffic includes only some trains to jelenti.